No Immediate Danger by William T. Vollmann

 What’s most remarkable about Carbon Ideologies is that Vollmann doesn’t berate his readers with solutions: he’s the first to admit that he has no answers and that he can’t really blame a world citizen for their refrigerator usage, keeping their appliances plugged in even when they are powered off, or burning carbon in the name of comfort.
 There’s no easy fix to this plight, but we, as a planet, may have gone too far already to solve these problems.
 Although poorly managed, some of the energy crises that have resulted in global warming have been admittedly necessary actions needed to keep up with the world’s explosive population growth.
 “In much of Carbon Ideologies,” he explains, “it becomes my sad task to multiply discouragements and bewilderments: We destroyed ourselves not simply because we burned too much steam coal or heavy commercial fuel oil in our power plants, but also because we followed sound agricultural practices, and because we made useful and beautiful things of all sorts.”
 This conundrum is the crux of Carbon Ideologies, which attempts to navigate between the evils and the necessary evils of energy production.
 “And now,” Vollmann invites, “let us wander together through our predicament.”

-The “Primer” section of No Immediate Danger is remarkable in its blend of personal anecdotes and confounding mathematics.
+The “Primer” section of No Immediate Danger is a dizzying blend of personal anecdotes and confounding mathematics.
 A humble Vollmann slogs through a torrent of scientific material in an attempt to give readers a general understanding of the elements of his investigation.
 He quickly discovers that numbers alone hardly mean anything resonant and generates countless charts that weigh things like energy consumption and radiation levels against an arbitrary baseline: we learn that methane gas has 259 times as much calorific efficiency as “blast furnace gas at 60 degrees F and 30 inches mercuric pressure,” and that some Reactor 1 crewmen clocked radiation levels 2.5 million times more than the scant levels the author frisked in his studio darkroom.
 While fascinating, he does self-deprecatingly suggest that some readers might want to skip this 250-page intro entirely and jump straight to the Nuclear section.
 (In an interview late in the book, when a plant worker misremembers if a radiation reading was millisieverts or microsieverts, it becomes apparent that Vollmann fully understands how confusing this science is, and that he has been priming his readers not just to grasp the numbers but to feel empathetic towards a very human state of befuddlement.)

 It’s in Japan that No Immediate Danger hits its stride: Vollmann interviews protesters and complacent students in the cities and evacuated families and farmers from the red zone villages around Fukushima.
 Dosimeter in hand, he suits up in layers of flimsy radiation gear and journeys with his translator through the fallout of the TepCo plants.
 Inside these evacuation areas, he finds a surprising amount of people still grasping for connections to their former homes, including older locals who have returned to their houses thinking that they’d likely die sooner from old age than the radiation they can’t see.